 2. A Lovely Charcuterie Platter

-It would appear that Pisces Rising is the place to great live entertainment from a beautiful patio or cocktails and appetizers at the bar.
+It would appear that Pisces Rising is the place for great live entertainment, from a beautiful patio or cocktails and appetizers at the bar.
 I chose the latter.
-Starting with a stunning charcuterie platter, my friend Sara and I enjoyed choice meats, pickles, gourmet cheeses, and a few other accompaniments (yeah caper berries!).
+Starting with a stunning charcuterie platter, my friend Sara and I enjoyed choice meats, pickles, gourmet cheeses, and a few other accompaniments (yeah, caper berries!).

 For my main course (we sat at the bar because the wait for a table was 90 to 120 minutes), I had the black grouper with a lemon beurre blanc sauce over Himalayan red rice, a special of the day.
 Service is a bit slow here, but the ambiance and menu options are worth the wait.

 One of the blessings of my travels is meeting unique people, and often ones who are so busy lifting others up that they don’t realize how bright they shine—case in point, Lynn, the owner of Under the Cherry Blossoms in Mount Dora.

 Lynn’s beautiful store houses arts and crafts in Downtown Mount Dora and many items made of salvaged or recycled goods.
 She greatly advocates empowering women and those who share their talents through these magnificent items.
 Under the Cherry Blossoms is the true meaning of “buy and shop local.”